AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 }
 ```

-3. A filter of your own choice that uses the input in pipeline.
+3. A filter of your own choice that uses the input in pipeline

 ---

 ## Create any or all of the functions below

-1. `New-FileInDirectory` - A function that creates a file in a directory with the file name as the parameter `Name`.
+1. `New-FileInDirectory` - A function that creates a file in a directory with the file name as the parameter `Name`

 ```PowerShell
 function New-FileInDirectory {